If you a pensioner or approaching pension age you may qualify for certain benefits.

 Pension Credit is an income-related benefit made up of 2 parts - Guarantee Credit and Savings Credit.
 You may not be eligible for Savings Credit if you reached State Pension age on or after 6 April 2016

-From 15 May 2019, if you’re in a couple you’ll only be eligible to start getting Pension Credit if either:
+You will be eligible to start getting Pension Credit if either:

 • you and your partner have both reached State Pension age, or